How to Add Zero-Cost AI Features to Any Website Using Local Models

 Set up the SSH reverse tunnel

-On your local machine, create an SSH key pair and add the public key to your VPS's ~/.ssh/authorized_keys.
+On your local machine, create an SSH key pair.
+Add the public key to your VPS's ~/.ssh/authorized_keys.
 Then run the tunnel:

 ssh -N -R 11434:localhost:11434 user@YOUR_VPS_IP \